PSDI-UK/psdi-data-conversion/README.md

 ```

 If this doesn't work, or the version installed is too low, an alternative is to install Python via the Anaconda package manager.
 For this, see the guide here: https://www.askpython.com/python/examples/install-python-with-conda

+### Other Dependencies

+This project depends on other projects available via pip, which will be installed automatically as required:

+Required for all installations:

+- `py`
+- `openbabel-wheel`

+Required to run the web app locally for a GUI experience:

+- `Flask`
+- `requests`

+Required to run unit tests:

+- `pytest`

+In addition to the dependencies listed above, this project uses the assets made public by PSDI's common style project at https://github.com/PSDI-UK/psdi-common-style.
+The latest versions of these assets are copied to this project periodically (using the scripts in the `scripts` directory).
+In case a future release of these assets causes a breaking change in this project, the file `fetch-common-style.conf` can be modified to set a previous fixed version to download and use until this project is updated to work with the latest version of the assets.

 ## Running the Python command-line interface